PRECIOUS-Gold eases as dollar ticks higher; markets eye stimulus details

 Bullion is seen as a hedge against inflation and currency debasement that could result from large stimulus measures.

-Benchmark 10-year Treasury yields hovered close to near 10-month highs, and the dollar index held firm, making gold expensive for holders of other currencies.
+Benchmark 10-year Treasury yields hovered close to near 10-month highs, and the dollar index was up 0.2%, making gold more expensive for holders of other currencies.
 [US/] [USD/]

 U.S. Federal Reserve officials expect a quick economic recovery if COVID-19 vaccinations gather pace, but that could leave markets guessing about the outlook for the central bank's monetary policy.